Binangonan: Japanese occupation

 During World War II, Binangonan was one of the evacuation centers for the residents of Manila and neighboring suburbs.
 People hid in the mountains and in Talim Island.
 The war brought untold difficulties and sufferings.
 Schools were temporarily closed; professionals turned to fishing, buy and sell for living.
 Many died of starvation, malnutrition and diseases while others survived by eating camote tops, papaya, corn, coconut and vegetables.

 Months after the Japanese occupied the town, Faustino Antiporda organized Bantay Sunog, a brigade tasked in maintaining peace and order by providing volunteer males as nightly guards against looters and trouble makers.

 In April 1942, Marcos Villa Agustin founded Marking's Guerrillas, and recruited heavily in Binangonan area.
 During the summer of 1942, the Rizal Cement Factory employees took action against the Japanese in the area.
 Led by Trinidad Diaz, the factory cashier and Home Guard lieutenant, they killed five Japanese, including a naval architect, and turned their launch over to Marking's Guerrillas.
 The Japanese took revenge, killing known resisters in the area, and torturing Diaz for 32 days, but she did not divulge the guerrilla's locations.

 Major Teofilo Cenido was appointed mayor of the provost marshal of military police.
 Weapons available then were one Springfield Rifle and five Granadora from five USAFFE soldiers who escaped from Bataan.

 Talim Island was also subjected to Japanese sona.
 On August 7, 1942, bombs were dropped in the neighboring towns killing four in Janosa and claiming a number of casualties in Cardona.
 Suspected guerillas were brought to Santa Cruz, Laguna.
 Even the parish priest at that time, a Columbian Fr.
 Martin Strong, was held in Los Baños concentration camp.

-Late in 1944, the Makapilis identified mostly as Kapampangan's, a group of pro-Japanese Filipinos, occupied the convent and served as Japanese interpreters.
+Late in 1944, the Makapilis, a group of pro-Japanese Filipinos, occupied the convent and served as Japanese interpreters.
 They were instruments in the cruelties suffered by the Filipinos.

 In January 1945, the Japanese took the convent from the Makapilis and put up their headquarters.
 But they only stayed there for one week, scared of the nightly apparitions of a white lady believed to be the ghost haunting the convent.

 Mayor Emerenciano Unida was killed by the Japanese when he refused to reveal the guerrilla organization.